 This Licensing Authority will not be involved in licensing remote gambling.
 That is the responsibility of the Gambling Commission via Operator Licences.
-The National Lottery is regulated by the National Lottery Commission and Online (Remote) Gambling is dealt with by the Gambling Commission.

 13 The Licensing Process

 - 13.1 A Licensing Committee, a Sub-Committee, or the Licensing Manager acting under delegated authority may carry out the powers of the authority under the Gambling Act. - 13.2 Many of the licensing procedures are largely administrative in nature.
 In the interests of efficiency, non-contentious procedures are carried out by licensing officers. - 13.3 The Licensing Authority ensures that all Licensing Officers and Members of the Licensing Committee have received adequate training for their role under the Gambling Act. - 13.4 Where admissible and relevant representations are received in relation to an application for a premises licence, or in relation to the review of a premises licence, a Sub-Committee is delegated to hear the matter. - 13.5 A table showing a summary of the recommended delegation for decisions made under the Gambling Act 2005 is in Appendix B. - 13.6 Applicants for premises licences are required to copy their applications in full to the responsible authorities as listed in Appendix A.